 1. Lasts Forever

 I’ve said how a 10ml sample size lasted me multiple applications.
 That’s because the “ultra-rich” mask comes in such thick creamy form it actually resembles soft butter.
-As with butter or margarine, every application only took up very small bit of the content.
+As with butter or margarine, every application only takes up a small quantity.

-I reckon the full-size 100ml tube can probably last over more than a hundred applications.
-Good value, huh?
+I reckon the full-size 100ml tube can probably last over a hundred applications.
+Good value indeed!

 2. Won’t cause Insomnia

-No doubt Origin’s Drink Up Intensive Overnight Mask brought about some discomfort which I’ll share later, it didn’t cause any insomnia like Kiehl’s Ultra Facial Overnight Hydrating Masque.
-Visit the link below to see how an innocent overnight mask did so well in disrupting sleep.
+No doubt Origin’s Overnight Mask brought about some discomfort which I’ll share later, it didn’t lead to insomnia as in the case of Kiehl’s Ultra Facial Overnight Hydrating Masque.

 1. Slight Discomfort